Canada and the American Civil War

 Canadians were largely opposed to slavery, and Canada had recently become the terminus of the Underground Railroad.
 Close economic and cultural links across the long border, also encouraged Canadian sympathy towards the Union.
+Yet relations were not all good with the US.
+Secretary of State William H. Seward, while campaigning on behalf of presidential candidate Abraham Lincoln, made no secret of their desire to annex Canada.
+Seward believed in manifest destiny, the doctrine that the United States would inevitably expand across the entire North American continent.
+While he seems to have preferred to acquire territory through negotiation rather than aggression, Canadians were not wholly assured of America's peaceful intentions, and indeed Seward proposed an invasion of Canada, but Lincoln declared he would fight only one war at a time.
 Between 33,000 and 55,000 men from British North America enlisted in the war, almost all of them fighting for Union forces.
 Some press and churches in Canada supported the secession, and some others did not.
-There was talk in London in 1861–62 of mediating the war or recognizing the Confederacy.
+There was talk in London in 1861–1862 of mediating the war or recognizing the Confederacy.
 Washington warned this meant war, and London feared Canada would quickly be seized by the Union army.

 Trent Affair

 In November 1861 tensions escalated between Washington and London when an American warship stopped the British mail ship RMS Trent on the high seas and seized two Confederate diplomats, James Mason and John Slidell.
 London demanded their return and an apology, and to signal its intention to defend its possessions sent 14,000 combat troops to Canada and the Maritimes, while the Canadians planned to raise 40,000 militia.
 President Abraham Lincoln defused the crisis by releasing the diplomats, though he did not issue an apology.
 He cautioned his Secretary of State William H. Seward, "One war at a time."
 The British decided that unification of the North American colonies was now a high priority, as a new strong dominion would relieve London of the need to station large British forces to defend British North America.